Connect with others who understand.

 Breast Reconstruction

-After a mastectomy, you may consider having reconstructive surgery to rebuild and restore the chest’s appearance.
-Everyone undergoing a mastectomy will have different thoughts on reconstruction, and it is important to choose the best option for yourself.
+After a mastectomy, you may consider having breast reconstruction surgery to rebuild and restore the chest’s appearance.
+Everyone undergoing a mastectomy will have different thoughts on reconstruction, and it’s important to choose the best option for yourself.

 Taking Care of Yourself After a Mastectomy

 Taking care of your mental health and well-being is an important part of recovery and cancer survivorship.
-It is common to experience depression and anxiety with cancer and surgery.
+It’s common to experience depression and anxiety with cancer and surgery.
 If you begin feeling down, speak with your doctor.
-They will be able to refer you to mental health professionals who can help.
+They’ll be able to refer you to mental health professionals who can help.

 Talk With Others Who Understand